stickbear2015/cr-the-experience/Cosmic rage/help files/readme.txt

 pn4 ghostbusters
 hope that helps

+		 adding custom music to your factories
+1, find some music
+2, remember your factories or any other place's name exactly or this will not work note, only planets and factories at the time of writing this.
+I havent tested apartments dont report them if this method doesnt work on anything aside from planets and factories
+3, go to your documents folder or your v i p user folder 4, follow this path, sounds cosmic rage music planets 5, paste your music (must be in .wav format)
+6, rename the music as your factorie's or the planet's name, remember, it should be the same as the factorie's or the planet's else this wont work
+7, within the game, type #edit misc/music.set

+You have 10 custom slots that allow you to add music.
+If you have filled one, you cant use that slot again if you dont override it
+Slots are renamed like this. changeone, change2, change3, change4, up to change10
+8, press ctrl h while on the notepad page of music.set 9, type the slot's number into the first box, e.g. changeone, change2, change 6, change9, change10 10, press tab and type your factories name here, It should be the same as your factories name 11, press shift tab 3 times, it should say change all, or similor.
+12, press enter, press escape and ctrl s to save the file.
+13,  reload the pack
+14, if something still doesnt work, read the introductions once again. note, dont ask for any custom music to be crafted or given, its not will be provided note2, take a backup of this file before updating your soundpack, else it will be overriten and all of your changes will be lost for ever, no refunds! note3, if something breaks, copy the main file from the dropbox folder or from the zip file that you downloaded from note4, the music you add could only be heard by yourself, since this is your own copy.
+Other people are not going to hear the music that you put.
 			**Miscellaneous Notes**

+note, if one of more of your questions hasnt been answered in this file, check the faq.txt file.
+If you still cannot find the answer that your looking for, dont hezetate to ask it over the soundpack channel.
 In some cases, ambience fails to work for some players.
 This is due to the fact that they have brief mode enabled.
 To fix this, type brief, then disable hiding of descriptions.
 To access the configuration manager, please hit "F-2."
 If by chance you find that a sound has gotten stuck, or is not acting as expected, you may use the alias StopSound, or the key Control-F11 to stop all currently playing sounds.